amyznikov/SerStacker/README.md

 # SerStacker
-Highly experimental code for planetary image stacking with OpenCV
+Highly experimental code for planetary image stacking with OpenCV.

+This code is intendend for my experimentation only.
+It is highly bugged and constantly changed.